 The College of Emergency Services Paramedic program is accredited by the Commission on the Accreditation of Allied Health Education Programs, a nationally recognized accrediting organization, and is approved by the Oregon State Approving Agency for Veterans' education and training.
 Recertification courses are not approved for educational benefits.
+NOTE: Veterans benefits are subject to change in VA regulations.

-Student Resources and Services Texts and materials
+Student Resources and Services

+Texts and materials

-Textbooks are available and ordered online thorough JB Learning for the Paramedic text book.
+Textbooks are available and ordered online thorough JB Learning for the Paramedic textbook.
 Anatomy and Physiology and additional professional resources are available through various online book sellers.
 Students are provided with a list of required and optional materials upon enrollment, including edition numbers and ISBN numbers.
 Required materials also include access fees to online performance tracking and evaluation using the web-based program Fisdap.